 To get the best results from a scan, consider these best practices before you upload packages.

 Artifact types

-- For Java, upload either a WAR or JAR package. - For JavaScript, upload either a JS or ZIP package. - For .NET, upload either an EXE or ZIP package.
-Include the ./bin folder that contains the DLLs in the ZIP package.
+- · For Java, upload either a WAR or JAR package. - For JavaScript, upload either a JS or ZIP package. - For Python, upload a ZIP package.